resulumit/janejdoe/content/authors/admin/_index.md

 title: Jane J. Doe
 ---

 I am an associate professor of politics at the University of Kriens.
 I specialise in *party* politics.
-My work has featured in leading media outlets as well as academic journals.
+My work has featured in leading media outlets as well as in academic journals.

 Before joining the University of Kriens, I was an assistant professor at the University of Emmen, and a post-doctoral researcher at the University of Meggen.